daos-stack/daos/NewDocs/DAOS Docker.md

 ***

-# Using DAOS in a Docker Container
+# Using Distributed Asynchronous Object Storage in a Docker Container

-This artical will show to get started using DAOS containers, it will take you from the build to basic configuration and running of the DAOS service in a Docker container.
+This artical shows how to get started using Distributed Asynchronous Object Storage (DAOS) containers, by taking you through the steps to build, configure and run the DAOS service in a Docker container.

-All commands shown here are on 2 Socket Server running Ubuntu 20.0.
+All commands shown here are on 2 Socket Server running Ubuntu 20.0.4LTE.
 To perform the steps below, you will need a minimum of 5GB of DRAM and 16GB of disk space.
 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.

 ## What is DAOS
+The Distributed Asynchronous Object Storage (DAOS) is an open-source object store that leverages Non Volatile Memory (NVM), such as Storage Class Memory (SCM) and NVM express (NVMe).
+The storage process uses a key-value storage interface on top of NVM hardware
 ## Building a Docker Image

-To build the Docker image we can do it one of two ways, from a local clone of the Hithub repo or directly from GitHub
+To build the Docker image we can do it one of two ways:
+- local clone of the GitHub repo
+- Directly from GitHub

-If you prefer a different base than CentOS7, replace the filename "Dockerfile.centos.7" in the command strings below with one of the following"
+If you prefer a different base than CentOS8, replace the filename "Dockerfile.centos.8" in the command strings below with one of the following"
-- 'Dockerfile.centos.8'
+- 'Dockerfile.centos.7'
 - 'Dockerfile.ubuntu.20.04'

 ### 1. Build From Local Clone